South Koreans arrested in U.S. immigration raid being sent home

 President Trump defended the detention of the workers, saying "I would say that they were illegal aliens, and ICE was just doing its job."

-The more than 300 South Koreans were among over 500 arrested in the raid.
+The more than 300 South Koreans were among some 475 arrested in the raid.

 Analysts note that while South Korea was the biggest foreign investor in the U.S. in 2023, this is a recent development.
 Other nations, including Singapore and Australia, which have free trade agreements with the U.S., have negotiated visa quotas for their skilled workers.
 South Korea is playing catchup, and does not yet have such a visa quota.
 The two governments say they will work to resolve this situation.